 Any taxi driver will also be able to bring you to the secondary Medellín Christmas lights display.
-Just tell the driver: “El Alumbrado, Parque Norte, por favor”.
+Just tell the driver: “El Alumbrado, Parques del Rio, por favor”.

 Each year there is typically a large police presence along the primary Alumbrados Navideños lights display route.
 Plus with many people it’s relatively safe.

 - Stay in groups while walking along the route.
 Don’t walk alone at night through unfamiliar areas.

 - Never resist if you are a robbery victim.
 It’s not worth risking your life for some money and/or possessions.
 Don’t try to be a hero.